 The former Shakhtar man completed 91 per cent of his passes, won 40 per cent of his attempted tackles and he made one interception as the Red Devils went about putting a dent in Liverpool’s early-season title bid.

-Fred thought the team were good value for their point: “We’re just all a little frustrated that we didn’t hold on to the lead, but we have to be encouraged.
+: “We’re just all a little frustrated that we didn’t hold on to the lead, but we have to be encouraged.
 We played at a very good pace against Liverpool.
 We needed that, we haven’t started the league well, but we played with heart, we played with force, we attacked quickly, especially in the first half.
 The second half we continued well but it was more equal.”

 Speaking with the Daily Telegraph, the Man United midfielder went on to discuss how he's adapted to life in England: “My first season was difficult but that is normal when a footballer changes league,” he said.
 “The Ukrainian league isn’t as strong as the Premier League.
 It’s faster and more physical here.